AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 ## Previous known limitations:

+These were late-breaking issues that affected Stingray 1.8 as known limitations.
+They really bugged us and we're extra happy to tell you we fixed them in Stingray 1.9.

 - GAME-19426 iOS cardboard VR view only renders on part of the screen on iPhone 7 Plus
 -	GAME-22597 Newly spawned shading environment entity does not work